theamritanair/obsidian-external-links/README.md

 # Obsidian External Links

-This is a plugin for [Obsidian](https://obsidian.md) that provides a dedicated view to see all external links from your notes in one organized place.
+View all external links from your Obsidian notes in one organized place, sorted by their source notes.

 ## Features